PeterTh/gedosato/pack/README.txt

 ====================================================
 1) Extract the contents of the zip to some permanent directory
 2) Run GeDoSaToTool.exe *as Administrator* (you can use this to perform the following steps)
-3) Adjust the settings in config/GeDoSaTo.ini and config/GeDoSaToKeys.ini as desired
+3) Adjust the settings and keybindings as desired
    - you can also store game-specific setting overrides, see "config/Blackguards" as an example
-4) [optional] Add your game executable names to "whitelist.txt" in the "assets" folder (Dark Souls 2 and a few others are already included!)
+4) [optional] Add your game executable names to the whitelist (or user whitelist) (Dark Souls 2 and a few others are already included!)
 5) Select the downsampling resolution in-game if you want to use downsampling